RaspberryPiFoundation/sense-hat-curriculum/en-GB/rainbow-predictor/index.md

 <img src="images/rainbow-final.png">
 </div>

-Run the project and try moving the sliders, they look like this:
+In the Trinket emulator you can move the sliders to change the temperature and humidity, they look like this:

 ![screenshot](images/rainbow-sliders.png)